Tamburasca/HarpsichordTuning/README.md

 pianos.
 Tests are still needed with pianos, owing to the larger inharmonicity factor.

 Collects a mono audio signal from the input stream.
-The FFT is performed on audio slices of size = 2<sup>N</sup> samples with a Hanning apodization in the time domain, where the slices are shifted with respect to their previous by multiples of 1024 samples.
+The Fast Fourier Transform (FFT) is performed on an audio slice of size = 2<sup>N</sup> samples with a Hanning apodization in the time domain, where each slice is shifted with respect to its previous by a multiple of 1024 samples.
 N is either 15 or 16, such that a slice comprises 32768 or 65536 samples.
-Subsequently, in the frequency domain, Butterworth high-pass filtering is applied before the resonance frequencies are sought.
-In order to achieve higher accuracy in their positions, the peaks found are fit to a Gaussian.
+Subsequently, in the frequency domain, Butterworth high-pass filtering is applied to suppress noise from low frequencies before the fundamental and overtone frequencies are sought.
+In order to achieve higher accuracy in their positions, each peak found is fit to a Gaussian.
-Their center frequencies are the peak positions utilized in further calculations.
+The center frequency is the peak position utilized in further calculations of the fundamental and the inharmonicity factor.

 For an ideal string the frequencies of higher partials are just multiples of the fundamental frequency

-(1) <em>f<sub>n</sub> = n * f<sub>1</sub> </em>
+(1) <em>f<sub>n</sub> = n * f<sub>1</sub> </em>,

+where n = 1, 2, 3, ...
 The ear hears the fundamental frequency most prominently, but the overall sound is also colored by the presence of various overtones (frequencies greater than the fundamental frequency).